 Students are requested not to bring to school anything of value as there is always a danger of it being taken.
 If for classroom purposes a student does bring something of value, students are encouraged to store the valuables in the Principal's office.
-NOTE: THE ADMINISTRATION OR STAFF IS NOT RESPONSIBLE FOR ITEMS BROUGHT TO SCHOOL...PHONES, CHROMEBOOKS, ETC...
-MAY BE BROUGHT TO SCHOOL, BUT THE SCHOOL IS NOT RESPONSIBLE FOR THESE ITEMS OR LOCATING THESE ITEMS.
-PLEASE LOCK UP PERSONAL BELONGINGS IN THE GYM LOCKER.
+Carlisle Local Schools is not responsible for any lost or stolen items.